When a power plant runs on coal or natural gas, the greenhouse gases it releases cause harm – but the power company isn’t paying for the damage.

 A higher social cost of carbon signals to companies that the government sees big benefits to cutting greenhouse gas emissions.
 Figuring in damage from emissions also helps it justify investments in green technology.

-For instance, the U.S. Postal Service has asked Congress to approve $11.3 billion for a new fleet of gasoline-powered mail delivery trucks.
+For instance, the U.S. Postal Service asked Congress in 2022 to approve $11.3 billion for a new fleet of gasoline-powered mail delivery trucks.
 Those vehicles would burn through 110 million gallons of gasoline a year.
 At $51 per ton of emitted carbon, that purchase implies a social cost of $1.1 billion over 20 years.
 Incorporating such costs might push the government to consider including electric vehicles in the future postal service fleet.

 Currently, economists calculate the social cost by using integrated assessment models that bring together long-term projections for population, economic growth and greenhouse gas emissions.
 These models use emissions scenarios to estimate future climate change, and then calculate the effects on the country’s – and the world’s – GDP, and they can vary widely depending on the assumptions used.